 Proposition 227, which passed with 61 percent of the vote, allows parents to request that their child be taken out of English immersion after 30 days if the student is over 10, speaks English, or has “special needs.”

 The state Board of Education says it’s up to districts to decide whether to grant waivers and many are interpreting “special needs” broadly.

-Ms. Callaghan said the exception, meant only for extraordinary cases,
+Ms. Callaghan said the exception, meant only for extraordinary cases, is being abused.

-“We did not intend to let school districts throughout California drive their whole old bilingual program right through that waiver,”
+“We did not intend to let school districts throughout California drive their whole old bilingual program right through that waiver,” she said.

 It was difficult to gauge the extent of the waiver requests since many schools haven’t reached the 30-day point yet.
 Some districts reported few requests, while others had rates of 50 percent or higher.

 Yet to be counted was Los Angeles, the biggest district and home to the bulk of California’s bilingual education.
 The only figures available were a relatively low 1,400 requests out of 22,000 limited- English speakers in year-round schools beginning Aug.
 3.